 Principles of stewardship

-There are two core proactive, evidence – based strategies for antimicrobial stewardship.
+There are two core, proactive, evidence-based strategies for antimicrobial stewardship.

-- These are formulary restriction and pre-authorisation, and prospective audit with intervention and feedback.
+- Prospective audit with intervention and feedback.

 Formulary restriction and pre-authorisation

 Limiting the use of antimicrobials to approved indications.